carapiske/PDAL_workflow/README.md

 See PDAL documentation for more information about the structure of pipelines.
 Here, instead of using python PDAL bindings, we run processes using the subprocess module.
 We use a combination of functions that call json files and processes that directly call PDAL functions depending on the process.

 Parallelization is initiated using multiple processes.
 Because the modules require functions to be called from imported packages, see lidar_functions.py for functions.
-Typically these functions execute pipelines using json files which allows us to alter json files in the script without altering the lidar_functions packages
+Typically these functions execute pipelines using json files which allows us to alter json files in the script without altering the lidar_functions packages.<br>
+The basic outline of parallelization involves listing all the files in a directory, creating a list of the full file paths along with output file paths and executing the function on these two lists.

 # Raster Processing Workflow